 The flexibility and modularity of this approach make it extremely attractive for making everything from nanoscale optical sensors to targeted drug delivery systems.
 However, for the potential of this approach to be realized, it is important to understand what the limits are in terms of the speed and yield of this type of process, since these directly affect the ability to scale up production.
 It is also necessary to understand how different nanostructure attachment strategies and the specifics of the nanostructures being attached can influence the precision that can be achieved in the final product, since this determines how well its functionality can be controlled.

 In this project we endeavor to synthesize particular structures in order to understand the issues involved and determine which measurement techniques need to be developed in order to resolve them.
 We have developed statistical analysis methods to extract forward and backward reaction rate constants from time-course measurements based on atomic force microscope imaging.
 We have used these measurements to determine how the spacing of binding locations and the number of binding sites available at each location affect the binding of quantum dots to origami.
 We are using single-particle tracking measurements to follow the progress of the reaction in solution as quantum dots bind to origami with three separate binding sites and are also using of the single-photon counting data acquired in those experiments to determine how the optical response of quantum dot/gold nanoparticle constructs is affected by the number and spacing of the gold particles relative to the quantum dots.
+Our most recent work involves the development of high-throughput techniques to separate and characterize the products of nanostructure synthesis reactions.

 Plotting a parameter (N), which is derived from the probability of detecting the arrival of a photon during a small time interval, against the diffusion coefficients (D) of quantum dots bound to individual DNA origami enables relatively unambiguous identification of populations of origami species with different numbers (n) of bound dots.